 Authorize.Net - The primary payment gateway provider integrated with a Wells Fargo merchant account for CU departments processing online payments.
 Authorize.net allows departments to accept credit cards and electronic checks from websites and deposit funds automatically into their merchant bank account.
 The solution offers fraud protection services, recurring billing subscriptions, and checkout options.

 Adding new merchant accounts/vendors: If your department would like to open another merchant account, or contract with a third party vendor to accept credit card payments, start the process early by contacting the Treasurer’s Office and your campus Internal Security Assessor to discuss options.
 If a third party vendor has already been vetted and approved by the University, the process will be easier and quicker.
-If a vendor is not currently under contract with the University of Colorado, please allow 3 months for Payment Card Industry review and contract negotiations after the request has been submitted to the Procurement Service Center.
+If a vendor is not currently under contract with the University of Colorado, please allow please allow 9 months for Payment Card review and contract negotiations after the request has been submitted to the Procurement Service Center.

 If a potential third-party vendor processes payment card transactions, the vendor MUST be vetted and approved for PCI compliance, regardless of dollar amount.